 Allegations about adults who work with children - the LADO

-The Local Authority Designated Officer (LADO) oversees allegations about adults who work or volunteer with children.
+The Local Authority Designated Officer (LADO) deals with allegations about adults who work or volunteer with children.
 We offer advice to employers and agencies when an allegation has been made about a person, whether at work or in their private life.

 • behaved in a way that has harmed a child, or may have harmed a child